-It is Archer's policy that an employee, consultant, trainee, supplier or any other person who becomes aware of a possible violation of the Company's policies regarding legal or ethical business conduct must report the violation.
+It is Archer's policy that an employee who becomes aware of a possible violation of the Company's policies regarding legal or ethical business conduct must report the violation.
 This includes possible violations of policies set forth in this Manual, or other policies, manuals, or guides distributed by the Company.